lorenzomasoero/academic-kickstart/content/home/about.md

 # Biography

 I'm a PhD student at MIT, in the department of Electrical Engineering and Computer Science, working in CSAIL under the supervision of Tamara Broderick in the machine learning group.

+Before joining MIT, I was a student at the Collegio Carlo Alberto and at the University of Torino, where I completed my master's thesis under the supervision of Igor Pruenster and Pierpaolo de Blasi.